decredcommunity/outreach/pr-materials-march-2020.md

 **Privacy**: Decred aims to deliver incremental privacy without risking stealth inflation, which is unlike other privacy coins that have taken more extreme measures and attracted dark markets.

-**Security**: In Decred’s hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
+**Security**: In Decred's hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
 Apples for apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.

 **Inclusivity**: Decred is a completely decentralized organization that operates remotely by 80+ people from 35 different countries across five continents.